honganqi/SOR4CharacterSwapper/README.md

-# SOR4 Character Swapper
+# SOR4 Swapper

-This app allows you to mod Streets of Rage 4 by swapping specific characters and/or enemies or randomizing everybody!
+This app allows you to mod Streets of Rage 4 by swapping specific characters, items, breakables, and/or levels!
-This app only works for the Steam version of the game as far as I know and is known to work only on the v5 patch of the game released back in July 17, 2020.
-As of writing, I don't know if this will work with v4.
+This app only works for the Steam version of the game as far as I know and is known to work only on the v7 patch of the game (v07-s r13060M) released back in July 23/24, 2021.

-## Requirements
-This is known to work only on Windows 10.
-Microsoft .NET Framework 4.6.0 is also required but this is built into Windows 10.
-This is also known to work only with the v5 version of the game on Steam.

 ## Usage
-* After downloading and extracting the zip file somewhere, launch the `SOR4 Character Swapper.exe` program.
-* Load your `bigfile` into the app.
-This is usually in `C:\Program Files (x86)\Steam\steamapps\common\Streets of Rage 4\data` or wherever you have Steam installed.
+* To get started, load your game's `bigfile` into the app.
+It is usually in `C:\Program Files (x86)\Steam\steamapps\common\Streets of Rage 4\data`.
-* Choose a character from the `Original` drop-down menu you want to replace with the one from the `Replacement` drop-down menu then click `Add to list`.
+* You can swap or randomize characters, items (pickups), breakables, and levels by going to their respective tabs.
 * Once you're done adding your swaps, randomizing or after loading a swap file, click on `Apply changes`.
-* You may use `Save settings` if you have a list of swaps you want to back up or share.
-You can use `Load settings` to load the swaps into the app.
+* You may use `Save settings` if you want to back up or share a swap list you made.
+You can use `Load settings` button to load the swaps into the app.
-* After applying swaps for the first time, a backup named `bigfile_rep_backup` will be created automatically in the same folder.
+* After applying swaps for the first time, a backup named `bigfile_rep7_backup` will be created automatically in the same folder.
 This will be needed by the app to allow you to restore your bigfile.
-You don't need to create a backup manually but, of course, you are free and encouraged to do so.
+* If you have a modified bigfile containing swaps, you can extract those swaps and save them onto a swap file by clicking on `Extract swap list` then showing the list and clicking on `Save swap list`.

 ## Randomizer
-* You may randomize your swaps for surprise games by clicking on `Enemies only` or `Everybody`; the former will randomize enemies only and the latter will randomize everybody including playable characters.
+* You may randomize your swaps for surprise games. e.g.
+Clicking on `Enemies only` in the Characters tab will randomize enemies only and clicking on `Everybody` will randomize everybody including playable characters.
 Click on `Apply changes` if you're settled with the list or `Clear list` and randomize again if you want.
-* Bosses and minibosses are ignored by default to avoid softlocking the game.
-You may choose to disable these settings at your own risk.
-These won't damage your copy of the game but may prevent you from proceeding with your game.
+* The `IGNORE` checkboxes are there if you want the randomizer to ignore them during randomization.
+You may also use the `ISOLATE` checkboxes if you don't want those categories getting randomized with the regular enemies.
+You may choose to disable these settings.
+They are safe and won't damage your game but I cannot guarantee the same for your sanity.
-* Characters in the swap list will be ignored by the randomizer. e.g. If you manually swapped Galsia into Goro, Galsia will be ignored in the randomization.
+* Characters and items in the swap list will be ignored by the randomizer. e.g. If you manually swapped Galsia into Goro, Galsia will be ignored in the randomization.
 * You do not have to close the app when you run the game and